Fruiticecake/Faster/README.md

 # Faster

-Faster is template which makes coding static website and WordPress website faster.
+Faster is template which makes coding static website and WordPress theme faster.

-Use Pug, Sass, Webpack, Linter, Gulp, Docker and so on.
+Use Pug, Sass, Webpack, Linter, Gulp and Docker.

+Optimize images automatically.

 ## Motivation

-I often code static website and WordPress website and use a lot of packages.
+I often code static website and WordPress theme.

+I'm developing Faster to resolve the following problems.

-Built development environment and coding WordPress theme contains a lot of routine works I hate to death.
+・Built development environment takes a lot of time and dull.

+・Making WordPress theme contains a lot of routine works like embedding WordPress tags.
-I'm developing this template to make it easy.

 ## Table of contents